GETTING STARTED

 [MIGRATION]

-Moving from a raw Next.js app?
+Moving from an existing app?
 See the migration guide for import transformations.

 [CLI REFERENCE]